Deannexation: Concerns About Initiation and Effects

 Tennessee allows only cities to initiate deannexation; participation by residents in deannexation decisions is limited to voting in deannexation referendums, when cities choose to hold them, or petitioning for a vote when they don’t.
 Residents or landowners who consider the cost of being in the city to outweigh the benefits have no means of withdrawing from the city, and even when a city has failed to fully implement a plan of services adopted for an annexed area, their only recourse under current law is to sue the city to provide the services.
 Service issues similar to those discussed in relation to corridor and non-contiguous annexation may also arise when cities choose to deannex areas, creating conflict and confusion both for residents and landowners and for the cities and counties responsible for serving them, as well as increasing travel time for those providing police and fire services.

-Although no specific legislation has been introduced to amend the statutes governing deannexation, residents and property owners in some areas, for example, the Memphis area of Cordova, want to be deannexed.
+Residents and property owners in some areas, for example, the Memphis area of Cordova, want to be deannexed.
 City officials across the state, however, have expressed concern about losing the ability to recoup the cost of services, amenities, and infrastructure extended to areas that would be deannexed.38 Cities make substantial investments in areas where they extend services and expect to recover that investment through taxation or service charges, which they may do by continuing to tax deannexed areas for indebtedness existing at the time of the deannexation and by continuing to charge for services that remain after deannexation.39 Local officials have also expressed concern about allowing deannexations initiated by residents to create donut holes and confusion about who’s responsible for providing services to those areas.
 Eight states have dealt with this by prohibiting deannexations that create donut holes, limiting deannexation to areas on city borders.40

 Both methods for deannexation in Tennessee allow residents to participate but can be initiated only by cities.41 The first method requires the deannexation to be approved by three-fourths of voters in a referendum.42 The second method allows the city to deannex without a vote unless the residents petition for one.
 If a petition is signed by 10% of the registered voters in the area, then the city must hold a referendum for the voters in the affected area.
 In that case, a simple majority is all that is required to approve the deannexation.
 Nine other states allow cities but not residents or owners to initiate deannexation.43 Fifteen states allow only residents and landowners to initiate it,44 while eleven allow either cities or residents and landowners to initiate the process.45